serokell/ton-paychan/doc/Payment-channel.md

 * The second party contributes their share -> `MkStateOpen`.
 If the amount is smaller than the party’s share plus the fine deposit, the transaction is rejected.
 Otherwise, the address of the second party is recorded.
+  The amount equal to the same of the two shares plus two deposits is reserved.

 ### The channel is open (`MkStateOpen`)